Joshua-Riek/x86-bootloader/README.md

 for an operating system, second stage bootloader, or low level kernel.

 ## Limitations

 Requires an i8086 or better CPU.

-The bootloader supports any size up to a maximum of 2GB.
-This is due to using the BIOS interrupt call [13h] service [02h] in support for older hardware.
-Please note that when using a hard drive that is 2GB in size, this bootloader may allocate ~256KB of RAM in order to load the entire File Allocation Table (FAT) into memory; therefore, leaving approximately 272KB of conventional memory for loading your program or kernel (assuming at least 1mb of ram).
+This bootloader may allocate up to 128KB of RAM in order to load the entire File Allocation Table (FAT) into memory; therefore, leaving approximately 400KB for loading your program or kernel (assuming at least 640KB of conventional memory).

 Both `boot12.asm` and `boot16.asm` reallocate themselves to the top of conventional memory, allocate space for the stack and File Allocation